Jinan Travel Guide

 - Black Tiger Spring

 Jinan has direct flights with major cities in China and also some international destinations, such as Osaka, Tokyo, Seoul and Bangkok.
-This city also equips with fast transport network and enjoys developed high-speed rail and highway connection with popular tourist cities, like Guangzhou, Xian and Qingdao.
+This city also equips with fast transport network and enjoys developed high-speed rail and highway connection with popular tourist cities, like Guangzhou, Xi'an and Qingdao.
 City public bus and taxi can be easily taken at most places around the city.
-Subway will serve the public in late 2019.
+Nowadays, the city operates two metro lines.

 |In the Daming Lake Park|